seehiong/voicedoc-agent/README.md

 **Voice‑native document intelligence powered by Google Cloud, ElevenLabs, & Datadog**

 VoiceDoc Agent transforms static documents into *living conversations*.
 Built on **Google Cloud’s partner ecosystem**, the agent enables users to upload text-based documents and interact with them entirely through speech.
-Using **Gemini on Vertex AI** for reasoning and **ElevenLabs Agents** for expressive, real-time voice, VoiceDoc Agent demonstrates how partner AI services can be composed into a cohesive, production-grade system.
+Using **Gemini on Vertex AI** for reasoning and **ElevenLabs Agents** for expressive, real-time voice, VoiceDoc STT & TTS demonstrates how partner AI services can be composed into a cohesive, production-grade system.

 The project was created for **AI Partner Catalyst: Accelerate Innovation**, showcasing how Google Cloud partners can accelerate innovation through **voice-first AI experiences** with **Datadog-powered LLM observability**.